 You may also filter the information based on the:

-While in the Access logs page, you may find the list of the Successful requests, in the Error logs page, you may find the details about those that failed.
+While on the Access logs page, you may find the list of the Successful requests, on the Error logs page, you may find the details about those that failed.

-Another situation when Developers console may come in handy is for troubleshooting 3rd party app integration with Omnisend.
+Another situation when the Developer's console may come in handy is for troubleshooting 3rd party app integration with Omnisend.
 Let's imagine that the 3rd party app is not adding a contact to our list.

-After checking the Response, you will get the idea of what might be wrong in your store or integration settings.
+After checking the Response, you will get an idea of what might be wrong in your store or integration settings.